-Attendance and participation in this course are crucial.
-Because we do not have a textbook, understanding of the course material will require participation in both face-to-face and online class discussions, which will provide you with the skills and knowledge you will need in order to successfully complete the work in this course.
+As the instructor of this section, I realize that this course is online and therefore attendance will not be counted other than for the required discussion sections.
+However, participation in this course is crucial.
+Because we do not have a textbook, understanding of the course material will require participation in both activities/assignments and online class discussions, which will provide you with the skills and knowledge needed in order to successfully complete the work in this course.